 Customer "browsing time" before trading hours

 Sunday trading legislation doesn't mention this practice, which has developed in recent years.
 While it's not an offence to open the doors to the public before 10am, retail sales must not take place before this time.

 If you serve a customer after the end of your opening hours, you're committing an offence unless you can prove that the customer was in the shop before the closing time, and left no later than 30 minutes after that time.

-Further information on opening hours for retailers is available here.
+Click on the link for further information on opening hours for retailers .